Close Reading Strategies Across the Grades

 Close Reading Strategies For an Elementary Classroom

-Amy Saporetti, Reading Specialist for grades K−6, stresses that working with elementary students requires a good deal of modeling when introducing close reading.
+Amy Saporetti, a Reading Specialist for grades K−6, stresses that working with elementary students requires a good deal of modeling when introducing close reading.

 “With my reading support students, I usually model close reading through the use of a teacher think aloud.
 I select a portion of the text we have been reading, reread it aloud, and share my thinking about how the text works.
 A third rereading of the text enables me to go even deeper to understand what the text means.
 After modeling this procedure and practicing it as a small group, I gradually release the responsibility of close reading to my students.”